-In this blog, I will cover ten osteoporosis exercise contraindications that should not be a part of your exercise program.
+In this blog, I will cover ten osteoporosis exercise contraindications (also known as osteoporosis exercises to avoid) that should not be a part of your exercise program.
 I will also briefly discuss yoga exercises to avoid with osteoporosis.

 Research and clinical studies have shown that flexion of the osteoporotic spine, especially in situations where force is applied, can lead to fractures of the vertebrae.
 Unfortunately, this scientific fact is not well known within the fitness community and, as a result, you will find Personal Trainers (and some medical professionals!) in books and magazines encouraging exercises (like traditional crunches) that cause flexion and potentially put you at risk of a fracture.